Exconvinced/Python-Personal-Projects/README.md

 > * Add send-to-email function
 > * Interface rearrangement

+## 3. Passphrase Strengthener
+Features:
+> * Based on a Codewars training kata
+> * Translates a user's passphrase into an cryptographic-like string
+> * Aims to mask a phrase that is only known to the user

+For improvement:
+> * Add an interactive user interface
+> * Add export-to-file function
+> * Add send-to-email function

 # Upcoming Projects
 > * Rock, Papers, Scissors
 > * Euclidean Algorithm